crrush7/ukbioprepr/README.md

 | urb      | Urban                  |
 | sub      | Suburban               |
 | upland   | Aggregated Upland      |

 **Data Format:** Land cover data products are percentage cover

-**Data Source:** Derived from the [UK Centre for Ecology and Hydrology (UKCEH) Land Cover Maps](https://www.ceh.ac.uk/data/ukceh-land-cover-maps).
+**Data Source:** Derived from the [UK Centre for Ecology and Hydrology (UKCEH) Land Cover Maps](https://www.ceh.ac.uk/data/ukceh-land-cover-maps) via the Environmental Information Data Centre (EIDC).
 These data products are subject to UKCEH licence terms and are available for **non-commercial use only**.
-Users must acknowledge UKCEH and the original datasets in any publications or reports.
+Users must acknowledge UKCEH and cite the original source datasets for each year used in any publications or reports.
+Individual dataset DOIs are listed in [CITATIONS.md](CITATIONS.md).

 ------------------------------------------------------------------------

 ## Example Usage

 ### Fetch Climate Rasters

 ```r
 library(ukbioprepr)
 library(terra)